TheCarAndBikeGuy/snakegame/README.md

 ### Day Two -
 - I have been adding a wireframe, user stories, MVP, and layout to Figma to show how I want it to work.
-- I am now going to create a Logo.
+- I also created a logo.
+- I set up the clerk authentication.